 Re-engaging the African Diasporas: Pan-Africanism in the Age of Globalization

-Kwantlen Polytechnic University, Vancouver, Canada and the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana, and Lincoln University, Pennsylvania, USA are pleased to invite you to participate in the Third Biennial Conference, Kwame Nkrumah International Conference (KNIC3)
+Kwantlen Polytechnic University, Vancouver, Canada, the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana, and Lincoln University, Pennsylvania, USA are pleased to invite you to participate in the Third Biennial Conference, Kwame Nkrumah International Conference (KNIC3).

 - Africa and the Diaspora: Synergies, strategies, and solutions

 - African Union International: Integrating Africa's 6th Region

 - Brain-Drain/Gain : Tapping into the Brain Drain and Brain Gain

 - Brain Gain/Drain: Strategies, Synergies, and Solutions in the Intellectual and Academic Realm

 - Brain Gain/Drain: Strategies, Synergies, and Solutions in the Corporate World